jxbz/signSGD/README.md

 ***

 General instructions:
-- Signum is implemented as an official optimiser in mxnet!
-- to use Signum in this codebase, we pass in the optim 'signum' as a command line argument.
+- Signum is implemented as an official optimiser in mxnet, so to use Signum in this codebase, we pass in the string 'signum' as a command line argument.
 - if you do not use our suggested hyperparameters, be careful to tune them yourself.
 - Signum hyperparameters are typically similar to Adam hyperparameters, not SGD!